-- Passport and CDC Vaccination card - You will want to put these in your locked bunkhouse cabinet or drawer and leave them there.
+- Passport - You will want to put these in your locked bunkhouse cabinet or drawer and leave them there.
 You will not need your passport during the trip at any time other than our departure and return travel days.
-As previously requested, take a picture of your passport; send it to Eliot or coinstructor as well as to a family member or friend in the U.S.
+As previously requested, take a picture of your passport; send it to Eliot or co-instructor as well as to a family member or friend in the U.S.